uhasker/getting-things-done-in-next-js/src/chapter1/05-functions.md

 We can also **return** values from functions using the `return` keyword.
 This keyword is used to specify the result that the function should produce, which can then be used in other parts of your code.

-Here is a function that takes a number and returns the square of it:
+Here is a function that takes a number and returns the square of that number:

 ```js
 function square(num) {